Scrappyz/Utilities/docs/config/Checkers/doesSectionHaveKeys.md

 Returns `true` if the given section has any keys, `false` otherwise.

 ## Notes
-- Providing no arguments will check if there are keys in the empty section
+- Providing no arguments will check if there are keys in the "" section

 ## Example
 ```